mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ___
-Searle's Chinese Room
+Turing Test

 *   Description
-    -   Arguments
-*   System (vs operator) intelligence
+*   Chatbots are getting better...
+    -   Cheating is now an issue
+*   Looking for what Lisa Simpson can do rather than Homer

 ___
-Turing Test
+Searle's Chinese Room

 *   Description

-*   Cheating is now the issue
-    -   Probably more like a dinner party conversation

-*   Looking for what a human does that a dog doesn't
+    -   Simulation of understanding vs real understanding
+    -   Principle relates to Conciousness rather than Intelligence

+*   System reply

 ---
 Problems with studying Conciousness

 *   Difficult to dig deeply into the actual process of thought
 *   People look to
-    -   brain damage
+    -   brain damage / disorders
-    -   disorders
     -   visual tricks
     -   child development

-*   Conscious thought is the water's surface, whereas mind is the ocean
+*   Conscious thought is the water's surface, whereas mind is the full ocean